 Why Become a Medical Secretary?

 When choosing a career, it’s important to look at what job prospects and potential pay you can earn.
-According to the BLS, between 2019 and 2029, the overall job opportunities for medical secretaries and administrative assistants are expected to increase by 10%.2 The growth of the healthcare industry.
+According to the BLS, the overall job opportunities for medical secretaries and administrative assistants are expected to increase,2 primarily due to the growth of the healthcare industry.
 For example, baby boomers will require more medical services as they age.
 Medical secretaries will be needed to handle administrative tasks related to billing and insurance processing of Medicare and other claims.

 Best States to Work as a Medical Secretary And Administrative Assistant